nf2337/Mapping-Global-Foodscapes/tutorial7.md

 ## Accessing Census Data in QGIS

 To access census data CSV in QGIS, you will need to download a **Shapefile** comprised of Census Tracts polygons for QGIS.
-This can be found on the (NYC Open Data website)[https://www1.nyc.gov/site/planning/data-maps/open-data/census-download-metadata.page].
+This can be found on the [NYC Open Data website](https://www1.nyc.gov/site/planning/data-maps/open-data/census-download-metadata.page).
 Download the first **2020 Census Tracts (Clipped to Shoreline)**.
 Save it in your Tutorial 7 Folder.

 Now open QGIS, and start a Tutorial 7 folder.
 Add the Census Tracts (Layer > Add Layer > Add Vector Layer).
 Click ok when your prompted with the transformation notice.